title

 previous | next

-American Strategies, MacArthur and Truman
+MacArthur versus Truman

-In the United States 50 percent of those surveyed believed that World War III was imminent.
-In the Mediterranean, the U.S. Sixth Fleet had put to sea.
-A total embargo had been put on trade with China and China's assets in the U.S. frozen.
+In the United States, 50 percent of those surveyed believed that World War III was imminent.
+In the Mediterranean, the US Sixth Fleet had put to sea.
+A total embargo had been put on trade with China and China's assets in the US frozen.
 Congress had loosened its purse strings and voted more money for defense.
-An economic boom was beginning in the U.S. and Japan.
-The U.S. was sending more troops to Europe, along with Dwight Eisenhower, who had been appointed Supreme Commander of NATO.
+An economic boom was beginning in the US and Japan.
+The US was sending more troops to Europe, along with Dwight Eisenhower, who had been appointed Supreme Commander of NATO.

 Senator Robert Taft of Ohio won his re-election by a wide margin, and conservatives were looking forward to running him for President in 1952.
 Taft began the new session of Congress in January, 1951, by criticizing President Truman for sending troops to Korea without the approval of Congress.
-The Communists in Korea, he declared, can be stopped by air and navel forces instead of ground forces.
-Taft wanted to take the Republican Party away from Eastern establishment internationalists -- men like Dewey.
-He declared against U.S. troops fighting in Europe.
+Communists in Korea, he declared, can be stopped by air and navel forces instead of ground forces.
+Taft wanted to take the Republican Party away from Eastern establishment internationalists – men like Dewey.
+He declared against US troops fighting in Europe.
 The NATO alliance, he said, was a mistake.
 And Russia, he said, should either be kicked out of the UN or the UN should be dissolved and reorganized without Russia.

 Turn Around and MacArthur versus Truman